josh-ashkinaze/inv-covar-index/README.md

 Please open an issue if you find any bugs or edge cases.

 ## ToDos
-- Add option for user-specified reference group as in Schwab et al. (2020)
+- Add option for user-specified reference group as in Schwab et al. (2020) [DONE]
 - Add handling for missing data as in Schwab et al. (2020)